ThiagoBarradas/elasticsearch-bulkandsearch-dotnet/.github/PULL_REQUEST_TEMPLATE.md

 Add additional informations like screenshots, issue link, zendesk ticket link, jira task link, etc

-### Definition of Done:
+### Definition of Done

   - [ ] Increases API documentation
   - [ ] Implements integration tests
   - [ ] Implements unit tests
   - [ ] Is there appropriate logging included?
   - [ ] Does this add new dependencies?
   - [ ] Does need add new version in changelog?
   - [ ] Does need update readme, contributing, etc?
   - [ ] Does need change in CI server?
   - [ ] Will this feature require a new piece of infrastructure be implemented?
   - [ ] Does this PR require a blog post?
 If so, ensure marketing has signed off on content.